 Fast forward to the month of my younger sister’s 18th birthday.
 My dad told her at dinner that the adoption agency had reached out to him.
 Her birth mom wanted contact with her.
 It was not the first time the woman had reached out, but being as it was close to her birthday, he decided to share that with her.
 She emphatically told our dad no; she was not interested in contact.
 Days later, she came to me and asked for help finding her biological family.
 She wanted to proceed without our dad’s knowledge or involvement.
 I get it.
 She didn’t want to hurt his feelings, but it was about more than that.
 She didn’t want him to make the arrangements.
 She wanted things to be on her terms in her own time.
 No one can fault her for that.

 Thanks to a nurse’s error at the hospital the day she was born and some outstanding Internet detective work (if I do say so myself), I found her birth family in no time.
 She communicated with them for a while before deciding to meet in person.
 The reunion was very calm and collected with smiles and occasional laughter.
 It wasn’t at all like what I had seen on TV.
 The thing that stuck with me the most about their reunion was the striking resemblance between her and her sister.
 I had wanted my whole life to see someone who really looked like me.
-I mean, my mom has blonde hair and blue eyes like I do.
-People used to say we looked alike all the time.
+I mean, my mom has blonde hair and blue eyes as I do.
+People used to say we looked like it all the time.
 It’s different when you are looking for someone who has matching eyes or a similar smile.
 My first son was born and came out looking exactly like his dad.
 Go figure.

 Then, one day I was chatting with a coworker who had also been adopted.
 She said she had found her birth family using DNA testing.
 The reunion was not all warm and fuzzy.
 I asked if she regretted her decision to find them.
 She said absolutely not.
 Not only was she able to get info on a minor medical issue she had been having, but she was done wondering.
 She didn’t have to spend any more time wondering where she came from, why she was adopted, or who her birth parents were.
 I put a lot of thought into what my friend had said, and I decided I was ready to actively search.